 Our Experts Answer Your Questions

-Our orthopaedic surgeons provide information about typical knee issues.
-If you are having knee pain – because of sports injuries, medical conditions, or for other reasons – the Orthopaedic & Spine Institute experts can help.
+Our orthopedic surgeons provide information about typical knee issues.
+If you are having knee pain – because of sports injuries, medical conditions, or for other reasons – the Orthopedic & Spine Institute experts can help.

 Q. If I have a torn anterior cruciate ligament (ACL), do I have to have surgery?

 The ACL is one of the main ligaments that stabilizes the knee.
 It connects the femur (thigh bone) to the tibia (shin bone).
 This common knee ligament injury tends to occur more often in people who engage in sports such as football, soccer, basketball, or skiing.
 Because the ACL weakens with age, the risk of tearing it increases in those 40 and older.

 Whether or not you undergo reconstructive surgery for a torn ACL depends primarily on your activity level, risk for injuring other structures of the knee, and symptoms (pain and limited stability, strength, and movement).
 For some people, a lengthy period of rehabilitation (exercise and training) may be enough to stabilize the knee and enable them to return to their pre-injury lifestyle.
 If your orthopedic surgeon recommends surgery, the techniques we use today are less invasive and in most cases, can be performed on an outpatient basis.
 Rehabilitation is accelerated, so patients recover more quickly and return to work sooner.